mayalabsio/pipedream/README.md

 ```

 ![1 medium](results/1-medium.png "1 state medium state")
+Medium difficulty. solves in 21 steps.
 ```
 uv run dfs_solver.py 1-hard
 ```
+Hard to find patterns, takes 78 steps to solve.
+Stagnates a few times but eventually converges to a single pipe.
+Interesting because it zigzags aimlessly for a lot of steps finding all sorts of common groupings until the 'aha' moment strikes at step 72.
 ![1 hard](results/1-hard.png "1 state hard state")

 ```
 uv run dfs_solver.py 1-unsolvable
 ```
+An example of an initial state that is unsolvable with the current constraints.

+Exercise to reader : try to see flipping which value in the array makes it solvable again
 ![1 hard](results/1-unsolvable.png "1 state hard state")

 ```
 uv run dfs_solver.py 3-easy

+# state_changes = [
+#   ([1, 1, 1, 0, 1, 1, 0, 1], 0),  # Initial state
+#   ([1, 1, 1, 0, 1, 1, 1, 0], 0.8),  # First change after 0.8 seconds
+#   ([1, 1, 1, 0, 1, 1, 1, 1], 2.5),  # Second change after 2.5 seconds
+# ]

+# bucket_idx = 3
+# desired_loss = 0
 ```

+This shows how the DFS solver adapts to changes in the initial state over a period of 3 seconds.
+Not how at each state transition, the rate of water loss goes up slightly and then comes down (the solver is adapting to 'uncertainty')

 ![3 easy](results/3-easy.png "3 state easy state")